IshanRoyChowdhury/IshanRoyChowdhury.githib.io/README.md

-# The Wannabe Developer
-* Ishan Roy Chowdhury *
-## About Me
+# About
-'''Hi I am Ishan and welcome to my webpage.'''
+The idea was to create the resource I wish I had when trying to upskill myself.

 ### Navigation
 to go there , click <here>